Google

 What is this?
 Well, well.
 I merely scatter

-Empty, dark, gloomy comparisons;
+Empty, dark, gloomy imaginings;

-In parenthesis I choose to babble
+In parenthesis I choose to utter

 That there is no base, contemptible slander